Rough Bank is a Cotswold gem set in a secluded valley and a joy to visit throughout the year.

 The reserve entrance is at SO914 087 just south of The Camp – a small hamlet on the minor road called Calf Way which connects the B4070 (Birdlip to Stroud road) with Bisley.

-Continue through The Camp and along the Calf Way, past a left-hand turn just outside the village, the reserve entrance is about 170 m further on your right.
+Approaching from the north, continue through The Camp and along the Calf Way, past a left-hand fork just outside the Camp, the reserve entrance is about 170 metres further along on the right.

 The nearest postcode is: GL6 7HN